 The annual SHS conference is the largest gathering of social and cultural historians in the UK.
 Over more than four decades, our members have transformed historical research, inspired challenging work and explored the many ways in which our social worlds are made, imagined, shared and shattered.
-In June 2018, the SHS conference will be hosted by the University of Lincoln.
+In 2019, the SHS conference will be hosted by the University of Lincoln.
 It will take place on 10-12 June.

 At the conference…

-The conference will also see the official announcement of this year’s SHS Book Prize winner announced and prizes awarded for the best postgraduate paper and poster.
-There will also be opportunities to meet the editors of both our journal Cultural & Social History and our New Directions in Social and Cultural History book series with Bloomsbury.
+The conference will also see the official announcement of this year’s SHS Book Prize winner and prizes awarded for the best postgraduate paper.
+There were also opportunities to meet the editors of both our journal Cultural & Social History and our New Directions in Social and Cultural History book series with Bloomsbury.

-Papers, panels and posters at the conference will be grouped into eight strands.
-Each strand will feature new and established historians, covering (pre)medieval, early modern, modern and contemporary research, from the local to the global.
-For this conference, our strands are:
+Papers, panels and posters at the conference were grouped into eight strands.
+Each strand featured new and established historians, covering (pre)medieval, early modern, modern and contemporary research, from the local to the global.
+The strands were:

 - Social Action, Social Justice & Humanitarianism

 - Diversity, Minority & “Others”